centreon/centreon-archived/doc/fr/api/clapi/objects/broker_cfg.rst

 ======== ============================

-Delinput, Deloutput, Dellogger, Delcorrelation and Delstats
+Delinput, Deloutput, Dellogger and Delcorrelation
 -----------------------------------------------------------

 In order to remove an I/O object from the Centreon Broker configuration, use one of the following commands: